novak-stevanovic/nuterm-gfx/README.md

 ## Usage instructions:

-This library can be used in your project via pkg-config.
-First, you need to install it on your system - either globally or locally in your project (so that the .pc file is available).

-1. Install with desired `PREFIX` and `PC_PREFIX`.

-2. Compile your project with flags: `$(pkgconf --cflags nutermgfx)` and link with flags: `$(pkgconf --libs nutermgfx)`.
-Make sure pkg-config can also find the .pc files of the libraries that are used via pkg-config.
+Compile your project with flags: `$(pkgconf --cflags nutermgfx)` and link with flags: `$(pkgconf --libs nutermgfx)`.
+For this to work, make sure that pkg-config searches in the directory of the .pc file generated in the installation process.